rozum-robotics/pulse-api/README.md

 Freedrive ("Zero-gravity") mode is intended to be used when there is a need to control the robotic arm directly "by-hand".
 With this functionality, for example, the user can develop an application that remembers user defined path.
+After mode activation, you can press and hold specific button that is described in user manual and move the robotic arm "by-hand".

 ```python
 from pulseapi import RobotPulse